ShashankS1011/Recommendation-Systems/README.md

-Here’s a comprehensive and well-structured **README.md** file for your GitHub repository:

----

 # Collaborative Filtering with BERT Fine-Tuned Using ALS

 This repository presents a hybrid recommendation system that combines **Collaborative Filtering** with **BERT** embeddings and fine-tunes the model using **Alternating Least Squares (ALS)**.
 The approach bridges user-item interaction data with semantic insights from text to deliver personalized and context-aware recommendations.